EliaDG/Master-Thesis/README.md

 Initiated WiiW download for Kosovo e Moldova e Bosnia besides trying to improve for MK and ME
 ---------------
 Left that is still to finish the wiiw dataset. after that do a doublecheck that all colours and years zustimmen

+20.04.2024
+Done double check colors while giving a concert with Lana del Rey

+21.04.2024
+Cold ass sunday, Got some fries at MacDonald and called isacco.
+Found out that Albania doesnt have any data.
+So disappointed.
+Considering idea of taking it at national level.
+Standards would fit.
+Will write an email to learn more about municipalities data.

+Tomorrow will write email to Instat e WUBib about ESRI.